Why stand-up comedy is gaining popularity in India | DW | 28.12.2021

 "Smaller rooms have their own audience," he told DW.
 "The experience is more intimate for the comedian as well as the viewer.
 This is not a possibility in a large room with 200 people."

 Kwatra set up the club to hone his own craft.
 As a comedian, he was always on the hunt for spots at the limited comedy venues in Delhi.
-"You cannot get better without practice and in order to get that practice, you need spots."
+"You cannot get better without practice and in order to get that practice, you need spots," he said.

 To make up for the dearth, he and his partners host shows on almost all days of the week, often scheduling multiple events on a day.

 "Our priority is to pull audiences not just for the big names but also for comics who are still developing their skills.
-That would be our biggest achievement," Kwatra explained.
+That would be our biggest achievement," he said.

-As the "comedians' club" artists like Sethi return to Happy High time and again for the unique experience the room offers.
+As it's known as the "comedians' club," artists like Sethi return to Happy High time and again for the unique experience the room offers.

 As comedy picks up steam, more venues are opening up across the Indian capital.
 Animesh Katiyar's Fur Ball Story in the neighboring city of Gurgaon began as a dog cafe but quickly doubled up as a small comedy room.